BrightspaceUI/core/templates/README.md

 # Templates

 ## Primary-Secondary - NOT READY

+Use this template when:
+- There are primary and secondary elements on the page
+- The user may need to see the primary and secondary elements at the same time

+Mental Models and Page Structure:
+- The page includes basic settings (primary) and advanced settings (secondary)
+- There is a primary object which users are modifying or supplementing with secondary tools/settings/options

 >
 > - [x] [Design organization buy-in](https://github.com/BrightspaceUI/guide/wiki/Before-you-build#working-with-design)
 > - [ ] [design.d2l entry](http://design.d2l/)